 - The landlord requests that a lease be filled out prior to viewing the property

-Students, in some situations, you may be advertising that you are looking for a housemate/roommate.
+Students, in some situations, you may be advertising that you are looking for a housemate/roommate or a sublet for your room.
 Be cautious of these scenarios:

-- The potential housemate offers to send a large sum of money via cheque or money order (more than a deposit for rent)
+- The potential housemate/subletter offers to send a large sum of money via cheque or money order (more than a deposit for rent)

 - They offer to send money without viewing the rental property first